-- Read the Elementary GLOBE book All About Earth: Our World on Stage - either read it to the class or have students read it to themselves.
-The book can be downloaded from www.globe.gov/ elementaryglobe. - Make several copies of the We're All Connected Chart Template 1 (at the back of this activity) on overhead transparency sheets. - Familiarize yourself with the list of Examples of Earth system interactions listed in the "Teacher's Notes" section below.
+- Read the Elementary GLOBE storybook All About Earth: Our World on Stage - either read it to the class or have students read it to themselves.
+The book can be downloaded from www.globe.gov/ elementaryglobe. - Draw the We're All Connected Chart Template 1 on whiteboard or chart paper - Familiarize yourself with the list of Examples of Earth system interactions listed in the "Teacher's Notes" section below.